Health Lottery FAQs

 How do you win prizes?

-To win a Health Lottery prize, you must match your numbers to the winning numbers drawn.
+To win a Health Lottery (now known as The Big Win) prize, you must match your numbers to the winning numbers drawn.
 The lowest prize is a free ticket, which you win by matching two main numbers or one main number and the Bonus Ball.
 There are eight ways to win, with awards increasing in value as you match more numbers.

 How big is the jackpot?

-The jackpot is a minimum of £25,000 or 10 percent of ticket sales for a draw - whichever is the larger amount.
+The jackpot is £25,000 in every draw.
 You win the jackpot by matching all five main numbers.
 The top prize will be shared if there is more than one winner in the ‘Match 5’ category.

 Does the jackpot roll over?

 No, the jackpot does not roll over if there are no winners.
-The top prize is always £25,000 or 10 percent of ticket sales.
+The top prize is always £25,000.

 What are the odds of winning?